uberhalit/SekiroFpsUnlockAndMore/README.md

 * in fullscreen the game forces the monitor to 60 Hz so you'll have to handle this with driver override too, see Usage
 * your monitor has to support your custom resolution otherwise it won't show up correctly
 * due to how the game renders altering HUD is limited to 16/9 even on 21/9 resolutions
+* Player speed modification needs a loaded save before it can be activated
 * the hotkey won't work if the game runs in exclusive, true fullscreen mode

 ## Version History

+* v1.2.0 (2019-04-02)
+  * Added stats (kills & deaths for now) with an option to log them to file for display in OBS (thanks to Me_TheCat for his contribution)
+  * Player speed modifier will stick between quicktravel now
 * v1.1.0.1 (2019-03-31)
   * Fixed topmost for borderless
 * v1.1.0 (2019-03-30)